DiarmuidHenry/Project-01/readme.md

 ![Homepage 02](./documents/readme-images/features-02.webp)

 As originally planned, the *Home* page looks clean, professional, warm and welcoming, with a good mix of high quality pictures and well formatted text.
-The header allows for easy navigation, and the contact information allows for the user to learn about the clinic's location, as well as to see it's social media pages.
+The header allows for easy navigation, and the contact information allows for the user to learn about the clinic's location, as well as to see its social media pages.

 **Treatments**